Renalytix AI (RNLX) and Its Rivals Head to Head Survey

-Renalytix AI (NASDAQ: RNLX) is one of 41 public companies in the “Medical laboratories” industry, but how does it compare to its peers?
-We will compare Renalytix AI to related businesses based on the strength of its institutional ownership, dividends, valuation, earnings, analyst recommendations, profitability and risk.
+Renalytix AI (NASDAQ: RNLX) is one of 41 publicly-traded companies in the “Medical laboratories” industry, but how does it weigh in compared to its competitors?
+We will compare Renalytix AI to similar companies based on the strength of its valuation, earnings, risk, profitability, dividends, analyst recommendations and institutional ownership.

 Valuation and Earnings

-This table compares Renalytix AI and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Renalytix AI and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue